Niebla pulchribarbara: Taxonomic history

 Only four specimens of Niebla pulchribarbara were cited by Spjut in his taxonomic revision of Niebla.
-Three are at the United States National Herbarium (Smithsonian Institution, Museum of Natural History, Department of Botany) of which two were collected by Spjut from a mesa above San Antonio del Mar, 25 March 1988 (accompanied by Daniel Norris) and 13 April 1990 (accompanied by Richard Marin); the third was from Bahía de San Quintín, the type locality; it was collected by Velva E. Rudd (3340b) in late January 1972 in regard to the Edward Palmer Project.
+Three are at the United States National Herbarium of which two were collected by Spjut from a mesa above San Antonio del Mar, 25 March 1988 and 13 April 1990; the third was from Bahía de San Quintín, the type locality; it was collected by Velva E. Rudd in late January 1972 in regard to the Edward Palmer Project.
 She apparently found it with Niebla palmeri (Rudd 3340a).